dieghernan/dieghernan.github.io/collections/_posts/2025-10-25-mapping-antarctica.md

 ### Antarctica Flag Redesigned

 In 2024, Graham Bartram revealed a new version of his original flag as part of a global campaign to raise awareness about the growing problem of microplastic pollution.
 The new design keeps the familiar white outline of Antarctica but swaps the plain blue background for one filled with countless tiny, colorful dots.
-These dots represent the microscopic bits of plastic that have been discovered even in the planet’s most untouched places - including the Antarctic ice and its surrounding oceans.
+These dots represent the microscopic bits of plastic that have been discovered even in the planet’s most untouched places, including the Antarctic ice and its surrounding oceans.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Antarctica_Flag_Redesigned_by_Graham_Bartram.png/960px-Antarctica_Flag_Redesigned_by_Graham_Bartram.png" />